yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 This program will not compile.
 In fact, almost all the individuals produced by crossover and mutation will be invalid programs, meaning that we won't be able to even calculate their fitness.
 Clearly, C# and similar languages are too strict for genetic programming.
 We need a more forgiving language.

-One option is Perl.
-It is so forgiving that [93% of paint splatters are valid Perl programs](https://www.mcmillen.dev/sigbovik/).
+One obvious option is Perl: it is so forgiving that [93% of paint splatters are valid Perl programs](https://www.mcmillen.dev/sigbovik/).

 The other option is [Push](https://erp12.github.io/push-redux/pages/intro_to_push/).
 It is also very forgiving, however, it has an additional advantage: since it was created specifically for evolutionary computation, there is [a significant number of genetic programming libraries for Push](http://faculty.hampshire.edu/lspector/push.html).